leonardokoen/walletize/README.md

 **taskid**: Is the id of the background process trying to execute the verification code.

+Photos are stored temporary in src/media file.
+The background process deletes them at the end of its execution.

 ## Testing

 After building and running the containers you can execute the command in another terminal: